 The revolutionary legislation that served as a model for digital rights regulation globally is now in danger.
 Here is how some foreign ideas risk breaking the Marco Civil.

 In 2014, the government of Brazil passed a piece of legislation known as the Marco Civil da Internet, a civil framework for the internet that gives legal status to a set of fundamental principles for digital rights for all Brazilians.
 The Marco Civil managed to reconcile the interests of various internet stakeholders into one text, thanks to a broad public consultation.
-The result is not perfect in terms of safeguarding users’ rights, but it nevertheless represents a successful endeavor in participatory governance.
+The result is not perfect in terms of safeguarding users’ rights, but it nevertheless represents a successful endeavour in participatory governance.

 Only one year later, however, the principles in the Marco Civil are being threatened by Brazil’s own legislative representatives.
 In February 2015, lawmakers introduced a dangerous bill in the Câmara dos Deputados – Brazil’s house of representatives – that aims to reform key provisions in the Marco Civil to the detriment of the rights to privacy and freedom of expression.
 Those supporting the bill say that it’s a necessary tool to defend the honor of Brazilians online.